osmfj/vagrant-drupal/README.md

 2. Install vagrant

-3. prepare `drupal-data.sql` test data.
+3. prepare `files/drupal-data.sql` test data.
   If you are a genuine developer of OSMFJ, you can get it from server.

 Getting started